colinkeany/brandgrab/README.md

 ![brandgrab-demo](https://github.com/colinkeany/brandgrab/assets/4369448/1384317b-443b-4b65-81f2-ee612e5d51dc)

 ## What is BrandGrab?
 BrandGrab was built to solve the tricky problem of ensuring your brand identity is represented accurately across the internet.
-Using BrandGrab, you can control which versions of your logo are available to use, with options for logo variations (wordmark, glyph, etc.) and colors.
+Using BrandGrab, you can control which versions of your logo are available for download.
+Control the end result by only using your most up-to-date logo(s) and preferred colors.
 Visitors will have the options to download your logo as an SVG, PNG or JPG as well as copy the SVG to the clipboard to be used in design software or code.

 **Live Demo:** https://colinkeany.github.io/brandgrab/